Devil May Cry 3: Dante's Awakening: Development

-In the original Devil May Cry Vergil was said to have been killed by demons early and had his soul under the control of Mundus, thus Bingo Morihashi wanted to create an alternate universe in which Vergil was alive.
+In the original Devil May Cry, Vergil was said to have been killed by demons early on after his descent to the demonic world, leaving his soul under the control of Mundus: as such, Bingo Morihashi wanted to create an alternate universe in which Vergil was alive.
 However, Hideki Kamiya gave Morihashi the freedom to retcon Vergil's backstory and make him a living teenager for the events of Devil May Cry 3.
 One of the key themes of Devil May Cry 3 is familial conflict, with Dante being in conflict with his brother Vergil.
 Itsuno said he did not like the idea of Lady killing Arkham, as he believed a child should never kill their parent.
 Morihashi wanted this scene in the final product, along with Dante defeating Vergil, as themes of the game.
 To balance this, Morihashi wrote a scene leading up to Arkham's death, where Lady said that Arkham was her responsibility.
-While the characters were designed by Daigo Ikeno for Devil May Cry 3, Dante and Vergil's Devil Triggers form was created by Kazuma Kaneko from Atlus.
-Because no design for Vergil except that of his alter ego Nelo Angelo existed, Morihashi was put in charge of designing his appearance.
+While the characters were designed by Daigo Ikeno for Devil May Cry 3, the designs for Dante and Vergil's Devil Triggers were created by Kazuma Kaneko from Atlus.
+As there was currently no existing design for Vergil, except that of his possessed alter ego Nelo Angelo, Morihashi was put in charge of designing his appearance.
 Most of Capcom's staff believed Vergil was Morihashi's favorite character because he became appealing.
 Morihashi stated that the idea of Vergil wielding a Japanese sword, called a Yamato, existed in a previous design.
 Vergil does not wield guns in contrast to Dante; Morihashi said that making Vergil's characterization was challenging because, being the older twin brother, he was intended to be more likable than Dante.
 Jester was designed to contrast his human persona, Arkham, with Nara and Ikeno believing the clown's form worked well thanks due to how the twist that they are same person surprised gamers.
 His final form provided by Sparda's powers was designed to resemble previous villain Arius due to how inhuman he became after becoming a demon to the point of lacking a face.